Create Change Institute

 REGISTRATION IS OPEN!

-APPLY FOR A SCHOLARSHIP (note: limited number available, awarded on a rolling basis)
+APPLY FOR A SCHOLARSHIP (NOTE: limited number available, awarded on a rolling basis based on need.)

 Attire: Casual and comfortable!

 Parking: UWM School of Continuing Education provides a parking discount for participants in its classes/programs who park in the Grand Avenue parking structure.
 Please bring your parking gate ticket to the 7th floor reception desk to have it validated.
 The validation entitles you to reduded parking rate.